How to buy and sell bitcoin (BTC)

-For example: In a traditional exchange you would pay the full amount of your trade (e.g. buying 10 Bitcoins for US$10,000 would cost you US$100,000).
-In a 1:100 leverage trade, however, you would pay just one per cent of that US$100,000; just US$1,000.
-In both cases, should the price of Bitcoin rise by five per cent, you would make the same US$5,000 profit.
-Trading with leverage thus means you can make the same profit, but at a considerably reduced cost.
+For example: In a traditional exchange, you would pay the full amount of your trade (eg, buying 10 bitcoins for $10,000 would cost you $100,000).
+In a 1:100 leverage trade, however, you would pay just one per cent of that $100,000; just $1,000.
+In both cases, should the price of bitcoin rise by 5%, you would make the same $5,000 profit.
+Trading with leverage thus means you can make the same profit, but at a considerably reduced cost;

 - Bitcoin mining

 Unfortunately, times have changed and while technically, anyone can still mine, the chances are your electricity bill would far outweigh any profit.
-Since 2018, the only way really to make money from Bitcoin mining is within specialist data centres; huge warehouses with machines whose sole use is to mine Bitcoin.
+Since 2018, the only way really to make money from bitcoin mining is within specialist data centres; huge warehouses with machines that are solely used to mine bitcoin.